When can forward stable algorithms be composed stably?

-The main goal of this article is to facilitate the composition of stable numerical algorithms, resulting in a new stable algorithm.
+Our main goal is to facilitate the composition of stable numerical algorithms, resulting in a new stable algorithm.
 Consider two scalable functions $g$ and $h$ that can be composed.
 We identified three obstacles that seem to prevent unbridled composition of forward stable numerical algorithms $\hat{g}^u$ and $\hat{h}^u$ implementing respectively $g$ and $h$: \begin{enumerate} \item $\hat{g}^u \circ \hat{h}^u$ is no longer well-defined for some or even all $u$; \item the condition number of either $g$ or $h$ grows uncontrollably; \item the maximum of the condition numbers $\kappa(g,h(x))$ and $\kappa(h,x)$ is significantly larger than $\kappa(g \circ h,x)$. \end{enumerate}

 The issue with the first item is clear.
 The second obstacle may prevent the condition number from being useful since we want the condition number (a first order variation estimator) to provide reasonable bounds for moderately small values of $u$.
 The third obstacle is behind the instability of the naive method to solve an overdetermined least-squares problem $C\mathbf{x}=\mathbf{d}$ discussed in the introduction, and was even exploited in \cite{NT2016} to prove forward instability of certain resultant-based methods to solve systems of polynomial equations, and in \cite{BBV2019} to prove forward instability of pencil-based methods for computing tensor rank decompositions.